Analyzing Multifiltering Functions Using Multiparameter Discrete Morse Theory

-Besides, there is room to improve some computational aspects of \GenerateMDM.
+Furthermore, it would be possible to improve some computational aspects of \GenerateMDM.
 For instance, we could adapt the algorithm to multifiltering functions defined on a cubical complex (see \citep{Kaczynski2004}) so that it can be used to generate \mdm functions on images.
-Also, we can verify that all \mdm functions and gradient fields generated in Section \ref{sec:ExperimentalResults}, except those generated using $f=0$ as input, are perfect relatively to the input map.
-Hence, it would be of interest to find conditions on the input multifiltering function that guarantee the optimality of the output, as it was done in \citep{Scaramuccia2018} for the algorithm \ComputeDiscreteGradient.
+Also, we may verify that almost every \mdm function $g$ obtained experimentally in Section \ref{sec:ExperimentalResults} is perfect relatively to its associated input map $f$, with only a few exceptions when $f=0$.
+Hence, it would be of interest to find theoretical conditions on the input of \GenerateMDM that would guarantee the optimality of the output, as it was done in \citep{Landi2022} for the algorithm \ComputeDiscreteGradient (and thus for \Matching, since it produces an equivalent output \citep{Scaramuccia2020}).
 Besides, for \GenerateMDM to be used to reduce the size of a simplicial complex prior to multipersistent homology computations, it should be improved in terms of speed.
 Indeed, using the multi-chunk algorithm as seen in \citep{Fugacci2019, Fugacci2023} or a minimal presentation of the homology of the complex \citep{Fugacci2023, Kerber2021, Lesnick2022} seems more efficient for this task.